-Dark Swarms (preview)
+Dark Swarm YA Novel (preview)

-Mel leaned over to inspect.
-“You’re good.
-Who knew you’d be able to blow a glass bubble that small and still fill it with gas.”
+Mel leaned over to inspect, smile wide.
+“You’re worth every penny,” he joked.
+“Who knew you’d be able to blow a glass bubble that small and still fill it with gas.”

 Jack drained the powdered milk.
 “Trick is to use the gas to blow the bubble.
 I had to use non-flammable argon so it wouldn’t catch fire.”
-Jack inspected the final lightbulb with the magnifying glass, it being only two centimeters round.
+Jack inspected the final lightbulb with the magnifying glass, it being only two millimeters round.

 “Let me know when you’re gonna test,” Mel said.
 “I wanna see it.”
 He moved back to the door.
 “Do the trash real quick so you don’t forget.
 Take two bags out.
 We can’t afford the fee for the weight.
 Maybe next week.
-Your little project better pay off, it had cost us all our savings.”
+Your little project better pay off, it’s cost us all our savings.”

 Jack leapt from the chair, grabbed the trash bin, took out a couple of bags, leaving it half full.
 He pulled up the squeaky garage door by hand, the motor broken, and wheeled the half-empty container out to the street.

-He returned to the garage door reached up to the handle, when a tall, overweight man walked out of the dark street and into the light.
+He returned to the garage door, reached up to the handle, when a tall, overweight man walked out of the dark street and into the light.
 He wore a blue bandana around his nose and mouth, sun glasses and a button up shirt with a bloody knife patch on the sleeve.
 The man was a Crypt, a local thug.